-One day, by chance, a beaker containing the PULLULAN solution was left overnight uncleaned.
+One day, by chance, a beaker containing the PULLULAN solution was left uncleaned overnight.
 A film-like membrane was formed on the inside of the beaker the following day.
-The staff members were very excited by this accidental discovery that, "A plastic like-substance can be created from starch."
+The staff members were very excited by this accidental discovery that "A plastic like-substance can be created from starch."

 Challenging mass production project

-The two most important issues that needed to be considered when developing a commercial scale product are, yield, and product quality.
-Three researchers in the R & D department teamed up to launch a project to achieve this.
+The two most important issues that need to be considered when developing a commercial scale product are, yield, and product quality.
+Three researchers in the R&D department teamed up to launch a project to achieve this goal.